 All of the standard transaction strategies to acquire portfolio companies are commonly used in Switzerland.
 We assume that regular leveraged buyouts have accounted for the majority of the transactions in recent years.
-Almost half of the total deal volume and half of the top 50 deals in 2020 involved private equity firms (according to the KPMG M&A Report 2020 for Switzerland)
+2021 was a record deal-making year for private equity (according to the KPMG M&A Sector Reports for Switzerland in 2021).